unboundsecurity/unbound-sample-code/general/auth_with_client_certificate/README.md

 ## Usage

-- Follow the comments in [login_and_encrypt.cs](./c-sharp/login_and_encrypt.cs) and change the needed variables in **Main** function according to your environment.
+1. Follow the comments in [login_and_encrypt.cs](./c-sharp/login_and_encrypt.cs) and change the needed variables in **Main** function according to your environment.
 For example, update the certificate paths and hostname.
-- Compile and run the code with no additional arguments.
+2. Compile and run the code with no additional arguments.

-To validate the server certificate, set the relevant variable in [login_and_encrypt.cs](./c-sharp/login_and_encrypt.cs) to *true*.
+To validate the server certificate:
+1. Set the relevant variable in [login_and_encrypt.cs](./c-sharp/login_and_encrypt.cs) to *true*.